Yahoo board to weigh future of company, Marissa Mayer - source

 The company's shares were up more than 7 percent in extended trading.

-Yahoo's core business, which includes popular services like Yahoo Mail and its news and sports sites, could attract private equity firms, media and telecom companies or firms like Softbank Group Corp, analysts have said in the past.
+Yahoo's core business, which includes popular services like Yahoo Mail and its news and sports sites, could attract private equity firms, media and telecom companies or firms like Softbank Group Corp (9984.T), analysts have said in the past.

 Yahoo declined to comment on the report.